Cartocite/osmada/README.md

     $ virtualenv --python=/usr/bin/python3 ./venv

+### Enter the virtualenv

+Be sure to be inside the venv before running any cartowatch command or install dependencies.
+To enter the venv :

+    $ source venv/bin/activate

-Once created, you terminal will immediatly enter the virtualenv (notice the `(venv)` at the beggining on your shell prompt.
+Notice the `(venv)` at the beggining on your shell prompt.

 ### Install the dependencies

     (venv) $ pip install -r requirements.txt

+Create the database :

+    $ ./manage.py migrate

 You're good to go !

 Using it
 --------

-Be sure to be inside the venv before running any cartowatch command.
-To enter the venv :

-    $ source venv/bin/activate

 ### Commands